What is IPTV?

 You could also be tricked into opening an email which may allow the attacker to steal the login credentials you use for other services.

 - Financial Loss: Because unlicensed providers are not regulated, their IPTV service could stop at any time, leaving consumers out of pocket, especially if the subscription is paid in advance.
 Further, illegitimate IPTV providers are not bound to have proper consumer protections in place.

 - Buffering: Illegal IPTV sources are often not reliable and face issues related to buffering, especially when many people are watching a live stream programme, leading to server failure for the illegal IPTV source.
 Also, most streaming requires increased internet speeds, which comes at an extra monthly cost to you.

 - Malware, Phishing and Spyware.
 While you may already know the risks of spyware when installing software on your computer, you may not be aware of potential dangers when installing unfamiliar software packages on your TV streaming devices.
 By doing this, you put yourself at an increased risk of inviting unwanted spyware into your home or business when using illegal or illegitimate streaming subscription services.
 With direct access to your devices, criminals may be able to steal your personal data or account details and use this information for fraudulent purposes.
 These devices are also usually installed on your private network and can make you vulnerable to cybersecurity issues.

 What should you do?

 With these known risks, the RA strongly recommends that you subscribe to any of these locally regulated IPTV providers:

 - LiveNet TV

 The RA can help advocate for your consumer rights with licenced IPTV providers.
 You should first report technical issues and address any concerns with your provider.
-If the matter cannot be resolved directly with your provider, then you can submit a complaint to the RA through Submit A Dispute form or by emailing firstname.lastname@example.org or calling 474-6020.
+If the matter cannot be resolved directly with your provider, you can Submit A Dispute or Contact Us through the RA’s website, or call 474-6020.